 (4) A third-party claimant who has suffered damages as a result of the handling of an insurance claim may bring an action against the insurer for fraud or pursuant to this section, but not under any other theory or cause of action.
 A third-party claimant may not bring an action for bad faith in connection with the handling of an insurance claim.

-(5) In an action under this section, the court or jury may award such damages as were proximately caused by the violation of 33-18-201(1), (4), (5), (6), (9), or (13).
+(5) In an action under this section, the court or jury may award such damages as were proximately caused by the violation of 33-18-201(1), (4), (5), (6), (9), (13), or (15).
 Exemplary damages may also be assessed in accordance with 27-1-221.

 (6) An insurer may not be held liable under this section if the insurer had a reasonable basis in law or in fact for contesting the claim or the amount of the claim, whichever is in issue.